opdavies/oliverdavies.uk/source/_posts/2018-11-20-rebuilding-bartik-with-vuejs-tailwind-css.md

 The code for this was moved into a separate `MainMenu` component, which means that it was easier to have dedicated data properties for whether the menu was open or not, as well as computed properties for building the show/hide text.
 The `open` value can then be used to apply the appropriate classes to the main menu to toggle it.

 I also moved the links into `data` too - each link is it’s own object with it's `title` and `href` values.
 This means that I can use a `v-for` directive to loop over the data items and inject dynamic values, removing the duplication of markup which makes the component easier to read and maintain.

 ## The result

-The whole task took around two hours to complete, and although some of the colours and spacings are slightly different due to the decision to stick with the default Tailwind configuration values, I’m happy with the result.
+The whole task only took around two hours to complete, and although some of the colours and spacings are slightly different due to the decision to stick with the default Tailwind configuration values, I’m happy with the result.

 ### The original version